 Before his legal career, Mr. Aliano served as a surface warfare officer in the US Navy, during which time he deployed multiple times in support of national tasking.
-He received multiple individual and unit awards for his service including his selection as the junior officer leader of the year for all surface forces in the Pacific.
-He was one of five officers selected for the Navy’s highly competitive legal education program in 2014.
+He received numerous individual and unit awards for his service including his selection as the junior officer leader of the year for all surface forces in the Pacific Fleet.

 Mr. Aliano also served as an adjunct professor at the United States Naval Academy where he taught courses on constitutional, military and international law.
 He has authored and co-authored several articles in various forums on a wide range of legal and policy matters.

-Mr. Aliano has well over a decade of experience serving as counsel to senior military leaders and continues to serve as a JAG in the Navy Reserves.
+Mr. Aliano has well over a decade of experience serving as counsel to senior government leaders and continues to serve as a JAG in the Navy Reserves.

 Credentials